 - Scratch the ruby with a series of items, use a knife, sandpaper and a piece of glass, none of these elements should scratch the stone.
 If after the process there’s no noticeable effect, then the gem is likely to be real.

 - Drag the ruby across a porcelain plate, if your ruby leaves any color streak behind is more likely to any other type or substance.
 The absence of a streak isn’t definitive confirmation but the presence of color confirms that it isn’t real.

 Clarity of Ruby

-- Rubies have a consistent clarity.
+- Rubies have consistent clarity.
 If the stone is not the same clarity throughout, it may not be a real ruby.